Idrica Water Security Day Middle East

-- One of the most relevant international journalists and experts in the area.
+- Qazi is one of the most relevant international journalists and experts in the region.

-- Has worked directly with companies such as the Qatar First Bank, the Gulf Organisation for Research and Development, Qatar Rai, Al Khaliji Bank, Etihad Airways, Qatar Islamic Bank, Qatar Fuel Additives Company, Qatargas, HSBC, the 2022 FIFA World Cup, the Carnegie Mellon University in Qatar, the Georgetown University School of Foreign Service in Qatar, the Qatar Green Building Council, Qatar Solar Technologies or Qatar Shell.
+- He has worked directly with companies such as the Qatar First Bank, the Gulf Organisation for Research and Development, Qatar Rai, Al Khaliji Bank, Etihad Airways, Qatar Islamic Bank, Qatar Fuel Additives Company, Qatargas, HSBC, the 2022 FIFA World Cup, the Carnegie Mellon University in Qatar, the Georgetown University School of Foreign Service in Qatar, the Qatar Green Building Council, Qatar Solar Technologies and Qatar Shell.

-- Educated in the United States, he worked for five years in Europe and currently lives and operates from Qatar.
+- Qazi was educated in the United States, worked for five years in Europe and currently lives and operates out of Qatar.

 - He studied at the Rome Business School, the University of Punjab and Austin Community College.